Tweed Heads West

 Tweed Heads West is a suburb of Tweed Heads, located on the Tweed River in north-eastern New South Wales, Australia, in Tweed Shire along the Queensland and New South Wales border.

 History

-Tweed Heads West is situated in the Bundjalung traditional Aboriginal country.
+Tweed Heads West, has a rich and diverse history.
+It is situated in the Bundjalung traditional Aboriginal country.

+The Bundjalung people have been living in the Tweed Valley for thousands of years, with evidence of their presence dating back over 1,000 years.